Newer cholesterol drugs linked to reduced lung function

 While research is ongoing into which of these cholesterol-lowering drugs might be best for whom, remember that there are drug-free methods for keeping your cholesterol under control.

-It’s your decision, just be sure you (and your doctor) have all facts to make the best decision for you.
+It’s your decision, just be sure you (and your doctor) have all the facts to make the best decision for you.

 Editor’s note: While you’re doing all the right things to protect your brain as you age, make sure you don’t make the mistake 38 million Americans do every day — by taking a drug that robs them of an essential brain nutrient!
 Click here to discover the truth about the Cholesterol Super-Brain!